zhejny/webaudio-kendang-metronome/README.md

-cycles gong and melody patterns from balinese gamelan intended for practicing kendang tunggal
+cycles gong and melody patterns from balinese dance music; intended for practicing kendang tunggal